Piling On the Problem of Poverty

 What’s the best way to help the world’s poor?
 Should we give them cash or chickens?
 Or is the best way to eradicate poverty something else entirely?
 This week, EconTalk host Russ Roberts welcomed back Lant Pritchett, of Harvard’s Center for International Development.
 Their starting point was a series of “letters” attempting to answer these questions, each initially responding to Bill Gates’s plan of providing chickens to the global poor.

 Just how bad is the world poverty situation today, and what’s our best approach to reducing poverty in the world’s lowest productivity areas?
 Pritchett has his ideas, and Roberts is on board with some of them.
-What about you?
-We’d love to hear from you.

 Why does Pritchett object to giving cash- or chickens- to people in poverty-stricken countries?
 What does he mean by making an analogy to a cancerous tumor?